Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

 \subsection{Proof of main theorem}

 In this section we assemble the inputs necessary to apply Theorem \ref{threeinputs}.
 First, we must show:

-\begin{proposition} Let $X(\lambda)\rightarrow C$ be a divisor model with monodromy invariant~$\lambda$.
+\begin{proposition} Let $X(\lambda)\rightarrow (C,0)$ be a divisor model with monodromy invariant~$\lambda$.
 The stable model $\oX(\lambda)$ (cf. Definition \ref{stabletype}) has stable type gotten from the combinatorial type (cf. Notation \ref{d-notation}) of the cone containing $\lambda$.

-Furthermore, it is possible to vary $X(\lambda)\rightarrow C$ so that any stable surface of the given combinatorial type is realized as the stable model $\oX(\lambda)$. \end{proposition}
+Furthermore, it is possible to vary $X(\lambda)\rightarrow (C,0)$ so that any stable surface of the given combinatorial type is realized as the stable model $\oX(\lambda)$. \end{proposition}

 \begin{proof} The first statement follows from seeing which curves are contracted by the linear system of $L_n:= n(s+m\sum f_i)$ for $n\geq 4$ on $X_0(\lambda)$.
-A curve $C\subset X_0(\lambda)$ is contracted iff $L_n\cdot C=0$.
+A curve $Z\subset X_0(\lambda)$ is contracted iff $L_n\cdot Z=0$.
 Thus the stable model $\oX_0(\lambda)$ is the result of: (1) contracting the vertical ruling on all components $V_i$ not containing the section, then (2) contracting the components $V_i$ containing the section but no marked fibers along the horizontal ruling.
-The resulting surface $\oX_0(\lambda)$ has the stable type $\mathbb{S}_1\dots\mathbb{S}_n$ associated to the cone containing $\lambda$.
+The resulting surface $\oX_0(\lambda)$ has the stable type ${\bf S_1\cdots S_N}$ associated to the cone containing $\lambda$.

 We now prove the second statement.
-First observe that the lattice $\Lambda$ of Definition \ref{lambdalatt} is exactly given by the direct sum corresponding to the components along the top edge of $P_{LR}(\ell)$, i.e. the summands $\Lambda_i$ of $\Lambda$ are in fact exactly the character lattices associated to the corresponding symbol $\mathbb{S}_i$ of the stable type.
+First observe that the lattice $\Lambda$ of Definition \ref{lambdalatt} is exactly given by the direct sum corresponding to the components along the top edge of $P_{LR}(\ell)$, i.e. the summands $\Lambda_i$ of $\Lambda$ are in fact the character lattices associated to the corresponding symbol ${\bf S_i}$ of the stable type, except for switching ${\bf C}$ with $D$, see Remark \ref{DC-remark}.

 By Remark \ref{surjperiods}, there is an elliptically fibered $d$-semistable surface $X_0(\lambda)$ with period map $\psi\,:\,\overline{\mathbb{L}}/ \Z f\oplus \Z s \to \C^*$ realizing any element $\psi\big{|}_{\Lambda}\in \Hom(\Lambda,\C^*)$ and hence any period point of the corresponding anticanonical pair $(V_i,\sum_j D_{ij})$, subject to the condition that if $V_i$ is an $X$-type end, it is elliptically fibered.